Viseu is a city in central Portugal, located in the historical province of

 historical importance for the community of Tondela.
 It stands on Rua

-Aníbal Figueiredo, near the Mercado Velho art gallery and other
+Aníbal Figueiredo, near the Mercado Velho art gallery and other civic

-landscape.
-The church’s restrained exterior decoration contrasts
+The church’s restrained exterior decoration contrasts with the ornate

-spiritual and cultural identity.
+cultural identity.

 |